 Truckload freight rates followed seasonal patterns on the spot market for February, which is typically a slow month.
 For dry vans, the predominant equipment type, rates slipped 4.5 percent compared to January.
 Flatbed rates slipped 0.6 percent and rates for refrigerated (“reefer”) vans declined 2.1 percent month-over-month.

 Compared to February 2011, rates were unchanged for vans, while flatbed rates increased 1.3 percent and reefer rates declined 2.1 percent.
 These rates are derived from the company’s DAT Truckload Rate Index, and do not include fuel surcharges.
 Spot market rates are paid by brokers and 3PLs to the carrier.

 About DAT Solutions

-Based in Portland, Ore., DAT Solutions provides actionable information to transportation professionals across North America.
-DAT operates the industry’s largest network of load boards and is a trusted source of supply and demand trends, rate benchmarking and capacity planning information.
-Related services include a comprehensive directory of companies with business history, credit, safety, insurance and company reviews; industry-leading broker transportation management software; fuel tax, mileage, vehicle licensing and registration services; mobile resource management; and carrier onboarding.
+Based in Portland, Ore., DAT Solutions provides actionable information to transportation professionals in North America.
+It operates the industry’s largest network of load boards and is a trusted source of supply and demand trends, rate benchmarking, and capacity planning information.
+Related services include a comprehensive directory of companies with business history, credit, safety, insurance and company reviews; broker transportation management software; fuel tax, mileage, vehicle licensing, and registration services; mobile resource management; and carrier onboarding.